ash/raku-course/essentials/typed-variables/allomorphs/index.md

 {% include menu.html %}

 Consider the following program.
-Before running it, can you tell which input values will break it and at which line?
+Before running it, can you tell which input values would break it and at which line?

 ```raku
 my $input = prompt 'Enter something: ';